-Index investing is a simple yet powerful approach to consistent, low-risk investment portfolio growth.
-Here we’ll explore what index funds are, their benefits, how they work, how to invest in them, and some of the best index funds to choose.
+Index investing is a simple yet powerful approach to consistent investment portfolio growth.
+Here we'll explore what index funds are, their benefits, how they work, how to invest in them, and some of the best index funds for 2024.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 An index fund, as the name implies, is simply an investment product designed to track a particular index in the stock market.
 There are many indexes, broad and narrow, for different asset types.
 Some of the most popular indexes are ones like the S&P 500, the Dow Jones, and the Nasdaq 100, for example, which track subsets of the U.S. stock market.
 A notable distinction is that investors cannot directly invest in an index per se; an index fund that tracks the index must be used.

 Indexes can be composed by a committee based on specific criteria, like the S&P 500, or strictly calculated formulaically, like with the Russell 1000.
 The nuances of that composition methodology are largely negligible, as the S&P 500, for example, is still an excellent barometer for “the market” as a whole because it is a broad index that contains over 500 companies that span all industries of the U.S. economy.